 Malicious Destruction of Property Defense Lawyers

-Defense Attorneys who are dedicated to the passionate, tireless and fearless defense of those charged with Malicious Destruction of Property in Michigan
+Defense Attorneys dedicated to the passionate, tireless, and fearless defense of those charged with Malicious Destruction of Property in Michigan

 Your Best Defense for Malicious Destruction of Property Charges

 In Michigan, courts and prosecutors are notorious for being tough on people accused of committing Malicious Destruction of Property.
 Our Malicious destruction of property defense attorneys are notorious for being even tougher in defense of our clients.
-MDOP can be charged as a felony, misdemeanor, or a local ordinance violation.
-Unfortunately for those charged with this offense, prosecutors often overcharge by exaggerating the value of the damage or by claiming accidental damage was caused intentionally or maliciously.
+The prosecution can charge MDOP as a felony, misdemeanor, or a local ordinance violation.
+Unfortunately for those accused of this offense, prosecutors often overcharge by exaggerating the value of the damage, or they claim that the accused intentionally and maliciously damaged property even though the damage was accidental.
 In these cases, victims of complainants often overestimate damages or make false claims that additional or extra items were damaged.
 This is a form of profiteering that results in enhanced penalties, increased charges, and illegitimate restitution claims.

 The highly experienced criminal defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. vigorously defend these cases and know how to uncover exaggerated, false, and embellished claims.
-Whether there is an overzealous prosecutor or a lying complainant, we will fight to discover the truth and ensure that our client is treated fairly.
+Whether there is an overzealous prosecutor or a lying complainant, we will fight to discover the truth and ensure our client is fairly treated.
 If the allegation is entirely false, we will do everything possible to fight for an acquittal or a dismissal of all charges.

 What is Malicious Destruction of Property?

-A person who willfully and maliciously destroys or injures another’s property can be charged with a crime known as malicious destruction of property, commonly known as MDOP.
-The penalties in Michigan can vary depending upon the extent of property damage and may be charged as a misdemeanor or felony.
-The amounts of destruction conducted over a 12 month period may be aggregated to determine the appropriate charge.
-Any MDOP of police or fire department property, school buses, bridges, or water structures (such as a dam or reservoir) is a felony regardless of the amount of the damage or loss.
+A person who willfully and maliciously destroys or injures another’s property can be charged with malicious destruction of property, commonly known as MDOP.
+The penalties in Michigan can vary depending on the extent of property damage.
+Minor damage results in misdemeanor charges.
+If the damage is extensive, the prosecutor brings felony charges.
+The amounts of destruction conducted over 12 months may be added together to determine the appropriate charge.
+Any MDOP of police or fire department property, school buses, bridges, or water structures (such as a dam or reservoir) is a felony regardless of the amount of damage or loss.

 What is the Possible Penalty for MDOP?